Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week1/day3/exercise2/description.md

     var divide(3) // 3
     ```

-2. For divisions make sure that the second argument its never 0, and if it is return "dividend cannot be 0"; make sure that this does not happen when no argument is passed.
+2. For divisions make sure that the second argument is never 0, and if it is, return "dividend cannot be 0"; make sure that this does not happen when no argument is passed.
 Example

     ```jsx
     var divide(3, 0) // denominator cannot be 0